Mott's law for the v.r.h. random resistor network and for Mott's random walk: V.r.h. random resistor network

-In this section we recall some concepts and results from \cite{Fhom2} for what concerns the MA resistor network (we point out that \cite{Fhom2} covers also many other resistor networks and uses idea of homogenization theory).
+In this section we recall some concepts and results from \cite{Fhom2} for what concerns the v.r.h. resistor network (we point out that \cite{Fhom2} covers also many other resistor networks and uses \rot{ideas} of homogenization theory).